 Although a bit of contention remains over the correlation between the price of oil and stock prices, it’s safe to say that rising oil prices will have at least a minimal effect on stocks as they can erode corporate profitability.
 However, the correlation between the two likely isn’t as strong as most might suspect since several other factors also help determine where stocks trade on any given day.

-Rather than seeing oil as a direct and substantial driver of the asset prices within your portfolio, however, viewing oil as an economic indicator probably provides significantly more insight into short and long-term asset performance.
+Rather than seeing oil as a direct and substantial driver of the asset prices within your portfolio, however, viewing oil as an economic indicator provides significantly more insight into short and long-term asset performance.
 Since the price of oil is primarily determined by the fundamental laws of supply and demand (at least when excluding any price inefficiencies that monopolies have created), a drop in the price of oil might help you at the gas pump and ease transportation costs for the products you rely on, but can also indicate a weakening economy.

 The Bigger Picture